 Epps, Warren: KGFJ, 1978; KKTT, 1979.
 Warren works for Big State Music Distributing in the Carolinas.

 Epstein, Bob: KLON, 1981-95.
 As a USC student, Bob was programming a film series.
 He later moved to UCLA, where he began to lecture on film history in the late 1960s.
 The pioneering film archivist and radio jazz personality co-founded the UCLA film archives.
 Bob was one of the original founders of Filmex, the influential though now-defunct Los Angeles Film Festival.
 Bob died of an apparent heart attack on April 8, 1995, just hours before he was scheduled to do his radio show.
 He was 57.

-Epstein, Norm: XTRA/KOST, 1968-73; KPSA/KLVE, 1973-75; KMPC, 1975-84; KLAC/KZLA, 1986-93.
-The former general manager at KLAC/KZLA is a principal in Travel Related Marketing, an advertising/marketing company specializing in the travel industry.
+EPSTEIN, Norm: XTRA/KOST, 1968-73; KPSA/KLVE, 1973-75; KMPC, 1975-84; KLAC/KZLA, 1986-93.
+The former general manager at KLAC/KZLA became a principal in Travel Related Marketing, an advertising/marketing company specializing in the travel industry.

 Ervine, Jeff: KWIZ, 1990-91.
 Unknown.

 Erwin, Ron: KGBS, 1966-68; KROQ, 1969; KPPC, 1970; KGBS, 1970-76; KFWB, 1992; KFI.
 Ron owns an ad agency in Encino.

 ESCALANTE, Joe: KLDE, 2006-08; KEIB, 2019-23.
 Joe joined mornings at Indie 103.1/fm in late spring 2006 and left in late 2008.
 He hosted a weekly show on Indie103.com called, "Barely Legal Radio."